As Zendikar rises, the land falls.

 …the Hours began.
 The plane suffered calamity, and it showed on the full-art basic lands of Hour of Devastation.

 Each full-art basic land depicted the same place from the same viewpoint as in Amonkhet.
-Only, this time, the second sun is between the Bolas horns.
-And, accordingly, a wrecked Plains, Island, Swamp, Mountain, and Forest.
+Only, this time, the second sun is between the Bolas horns and the landscape is in disarray.

 Unstable (December 2017)